Iron Deficiency Anemia (IDA)

 Here’s a general timeframe:

-• Oral iron supplements: It can take 3-6 months to see significant improvement in red blood cell counts and symptoms with oral iron supplements.
+• Oral iron supplements: It can take 3-6 months to see significant improvement in red blood cell counts and iron deficiency symptoms with oral iron supplements.
 However, iron stores may take longer to fully replenish, up to 12 months or more.

 Factors that can slow down progress:

-• Skipping iron supplements or missing doses.
+• Skipping iron supplements or missing doses in iron deficiency treatment.

 • Having underlying conditions that affect iron absorption, like celiac disease or Crohn’s disease.